 About

-The Shtooka Recorder is the easiest and fastest way to record sentences for the Tatoeba Project.
 You can use other free software such as Audacity, but it's much, much slower and requires many extra steps to accomplish the same thing.

-Download the Shtooka Recorder
+1. Download the Shtooka Recorder

-1-minute Demo by CK
+1-minute Demo of the Shtoooka Recorder by CK

 This quick demo shows you how fast and easily you can record sentences.